tytydraco/yessleep/out/Camp_Redwood_are_running_out_of_counsellors_These_children_ARE_NOT_CHILDREN.md

 Little kids, who were hunting the other counsellors down, and would surely be coming for us.

 Allison’s cabin was thankfully further into the woods.
 When we were safe inside and Rowan was locking the door, I dry heaved several times, unable to get the sight of glistening gore splattering the cabin floor from my mind.
 “Josie.”
 Rowan was already tearing apart the cabin.
 “Work with me here, okay?
-We don’t… we don’t have fucking time to freak out, or to barf—we need to help.
+We don’t… we don’t have fucking time to freak out, or to barf—we need to get help.
 Now.”
-Rowan was almost in tears, and when he hit the ground on his knees, I took over.
+Rowan was freaking out, and when he hit the ground on his knees, I took over.
 I searched Allison’s desk first.

 Nothing of importance, just documents and invoices.
 Digging through her draw, there was still nothing.
 We were running out of time.

 Abandoning the desk, I went through her suitcase and bags.
 When I was crawling under her bed to try and find a weapon, Rowan hissed out.
 “Wait.”
 When I turned to him, he was still kneeling, but his foot was clamping down on a loose plank.
 The guy didn’t hesitate, pulling at the loose plank, which, to my confusion, revealed what looked to me like a trap door.